 Duties of Trustee – This document lists the duties of a Trustee under the Probate Code.

 Checklist of Trust Administration Steps – This helps to ensure that all tasks are performed, including those handled by the attorney, the Trustee and the CPA.

 Spreadsheet for Gathering Trust Assets – An important part of Trust Administration is identifying all of the assets and determining their value as of the date of death.

 How much does Jay charge for Trust Administration?

-This is going to depend on your situation, the amount of time it will take, how complicated the Trust Administration will be, etc. If you sign up for a free Initial Consult by phone, Jay will go over your needs with you, and then give you a flat rate for the whole process.
-He doesn't charge any hidden fees, so what you're quoted is the price you will pay.
+This is going to depend on your situation, the amount of time it will take, the amount of assets, the size of the estate, the amount of beneficiaries, whether or not there are properties to be sold, how complicated the Trust Administration will be, etc. If you sign up for a free Initial Consult by phone, Jay will go over your needs with you, and then give you a quote.

 Can you help with taxes of the decedent or the Trust Estate?